 Students who specialize in this field see journalism through an international lens.
 They want to report from international locations, from US locations about international topics, or for internationally-based media organizations such as the BBC, Al Jazeera, and others.
 With its base in Washington, DC, our program is ideally situated to help you integrate international aspects into your journalism.
 You'll take courses that show how the media interact with foreign policy, how you can conduct investigative reporting on global topics, and how international viewpoints can be included in your reporting.
 International organizations such as the Organization of American States and the World Health Organization have key bases of operation here, as do embassies and consulates from nearly every country in the world.
 Our students have gone on to pursue ground-breaking journalistic projects in Europe and other international locations.

 Boot Camp gives you the first picture of what journalists face every day.
-During this immersive program, students learn the basics of researching and reporting under deadline conditions.
+During this required, immersive program, students learn the basics of researching and reporting under deadline conditions.
 The intense schedule focuses on information gathering, writing, and producing for a variety of media platforms, all against a backdrop of the constantly changing media industry.
 With classes running from 9 a.m. to 5 p.m. every day, you'll build strong fundamentals in critical thinking, news judgment, interviewing, ethics, and verification, as well as a basic skill set in digital audio and video editing.

 In Washington, DC—where local news is national, or even international—not only will you have opportunities to report on Capitol Hill, the DC government, federal agencies, and national and global policymakers, you can gain even more experience through internships and fellowships at major national and international news outlets including The Washington Post, USA TODAY, Politico, NBC4, and National Public Radio.
 Our Investigative Reporting Workshop allows you to work with preeminent journalists on significant national and international investigative journalism projects about government and corporate accountability, ranging from the environment and health to national security and the economy, and to experiment with new models for creating and delivering investigative projects.